oyama/pico-time-varying-filter-test/README.md

 ## Intent and Background

 In musical applications, such as synthesizer filters modulated by LFOs or envelopes, filter parameters often change on a per-sample basis,.
-Depending on the filter structure, these rapid changes can lead to instability or audible artifacts known as "clicks",.
+Depending on the filter structure, these rapid changes can lead to instability or audible artifacts known as "clicks".
 This project implements and compares various filter structures based on the theories presented in Aaron Wishnick's paper, "Time-Varying Filters for Musical Applications".
-The primary focus is to evaluate the suitability of the State Variable Filter (SVF) for musical use cases within the resource-constrained environment of the RP2350,.
+The primary focus is to evaluate the suitability of the State Variable Filter (SVF) for musical use cases within the resource-constrained environment of the RP2350.

 ## Supported Filter Structures

 The following five structures are implemented for comparison:

-- DF2 (Direct-Form II): A common structure that is prone to instability and large artifacts during rapid parameter changes,.
+- DF2 (Direct-Form II): A common structure that is prone to instability and large artifacts during rapid parameter changes.
-- GR (Coupled Form / Gold and Rader): Known for being BIBO stable in the time-varying case, though it often receives lower subjective quality ratings in musical contexts,.
+- GR (Coupled Form / Gold and Rader): Known for being BIBO stable in the time-varying case, though it often receives lower subjective quality ratings in musical contexts.
 - SVF (State Variable Filter): The proposed solution in the paper.
-It is time-varying stable and provides an ideal DC response,,.
+It is time-varying stable and provides an ideal DC response.
 - TDF2RC (Stabilized TDF-II): A structure stabilized using Rabenstein and Czarnach’s state vector transformation.
-It often achieves the highest subjective quality scores,.
+It often achieves the highest subjective quality scores.
-- Ladder (Normalized Ladder): Mentioned in prior work.
-While it may have higher DC error, its transient response can "smooth out" parameter changes,.

 ## Test Methodology

-Following the experimental setup described in the paper (Table 3, 4), the filters are evaluated using two primary metrics,:
+Following the experimental setup described in the paper (Table 3, 4), the filters are evaluated using two primary metrics:

 1. Objective Evaluation (DC Stimulus): Measures the l2 norm error (in dB) when parameters are changed instantaneously while passing a steady DC signal,.
-The SVF is expected to achieve an ideal result of `-inf`,.
+The SVF is expected to achieve an ideal result of `-inf`.
 2. Perceptual Indicators (Sideband Energy): Analyzes the "Sideband energy" produced during parameter changes.
 This metric is negatively correlated with subjective MUSHRA scores (r=−0.59), meaning lower values indicate fewer audible "clicks" and higher audio quality.

 ## Build and Execution